Syd25/Blog-Web-App-Backend-Task/README.md

 #stories.js

-/add: Route for showing add page
+/add: Route for showing add page.Shows add page of stories which can be an HBS file.eg Stories/add.hbs

-/ (GET):Showing all stories
+/ (GET):Showing all stories.Shows index page of stories which can be an HBS file.eg Stories/index.hbs

-/ (Post):Process add form
+/ (Post):Process add form.Shows dashboard file for displaying dashboard. eg.dashboard.hbs

-/:id:showing single story based on ID
+/:id:showing single story based on ID.Shows show page of stories which can be an HBS file.eg Stories/show.hbs

-/edit/:id:Edit the story with Id
+/edit/:id:Edit the story with Id.Shows edit page of stories which can be an HBS file.eg Stories/edit.hbs(Redirect to dashboard)

-/:id(Put):Update story(Redirect to Dashboard)
+/:id(Put):Update story(Redirect to Dashboard).If story not found,redirect to error 404 page.If story user not found,redirect to story page.

-/:id(Delete):Delete story based on user id(Redirect to Dashboard)
+/:id(Delete):Delete story based on user id(Redirect to Dashboard).If story not found,redirect to error 404 page.If story user not found,redirect to story page.

-/user/:userId(get):Displaying user stories based on Id
+/user/:userId(get):Displaying user stories based on Id.Shows index page of stories which can be an HBS file.eg Stories/index.hbs

 #user.js